 For example, my darling friend owned an air plant (pretty simple right) but her room is in the basement with no windows.
 Despite trying her best (bless her soul), this tiny air plant didn’t really live because there was no light.
 Meeting a plant’s basic needs are key to that plant simply surviving!

 3. Create a Reminder to Actually Take Care of Them

+Calling all aspiring plant moms – this may be the holy grail that saves you!
 This may seem a little extra, but how many times have you forgotten to water your plants?
 (Me too, don’t worry).
 It can be easy to forget to water your plants, or move them into a sunnier place when you’re just starting out!
 It’s okay to create a reminder (like you would create one to do something to take care of yourself!) to make sure you remember!